ChiriVulpes/soulus/README.md

 Fossil veins are configurable (and you can even use the config to generate veins of other kinds of blocks, it's pretty vague).
 See `config.fossil_veins`

-## Bone Chunks and Essences [↑](#table-of-contents)
+## Bone Chunks and Essences [🡅](#table-of-contents)

 ![Bone Chunks](./preview/bone_chunks.png)

 A bone chunk can be crafted with a Sledgehammer to produce bonemeal.
 Normal bone chunks, dry, frozen, and mossy all produce normal bonemeal, while ender bone chunks produce "ender bonemeal" and blackened bone chunks produce "blackened bonemeal".
-There is a planned use for blackened bonemeal but it has not yet been implemented.

-The main use of bone chunks, however, is to collect Mob Essence!
+The main use of bone chunks, however, is to collect the essence of creatures!
 By right clicking with a bone chunk, you break it open and collect the essence inside.
 The possible Essences produced by each bone type is configurable in the [Essences Config](./docs/CONFIG.md#configessences-), but the defaults are as follows:

 | Bone Type | Essences |
 | --- | --- |